autonomous019/dark-control/README.md

 The narrative shows how these early theoretical constructs unexpectedly reappear in modern AI labs in the form of supervisory agents, planning modules, memory systems, and emergent coordination behaviors.

 ---

+## 3. **<a href="https://github.com/autonomous019/dark-control/blob/main/chapter3%20-%20dark%20brains.pdf">Dark Brains: Criminal Exploitation of Unfettered AI Models</a>**

+This chapter exposes the growing underground ecosystems where criminals exploit unregulated, unguardrailed large language models (“Dark LLMs”).
+It outlines how cybercriminals modify open-source models to:

+- remove safety constraints,
+- enable autonomous fraud generation,
+- automate phishing, extortion, and social engineering,
+- build synthetic identities for financial crime, and
+- run scalable influence campaigns without human labor.

+The chapter includes analysis of “LLM-as-a-service” offerings on dark web markets, as well as the rise of **criminal agent platforms** capable of persistent operations.
+The tone is investigative, charting how these illicit AI systems evolve faster than regulators, and how they lower the barrier to entry for sophisticated cybercrime.

+---

 ## 4. **From Cognitive Cybernetics to Agentic Threat Models — The Backus Lineage in Contemporary AI Risk**